i-like-robots/chai-html/readme.md

 ## How does it work?

-The plugin uses [htmlparser2](https://www.npmjs.com/package/htmlparser2) to parse the given HTML strings and compares the generated trees using the `deep.equal` assertion.
+Underneath this plugin uses [htmlparser2](https://www.npmjs.com/package/htmlparser2) to parse the given HTML strings and compares the generated trees using the `deep.equal` assertion.
+This means that although the two strings may not be the same they should generate equivalent structures.

+## Credits

+This plugin is heavily inspired by the similar [chai-xml](https://www.npmjs.com/package/chai-xml) plugin.